ysyk2021/the-power-of-mindful-journaling-for-anxiety-using-mindful-journaling-for-anxiety-relief-and/src/chapter-1-2.md

-Chapter 1: Why Use Mindful Journaling for Anxiety?
+Why Use Mindful Journaling for Anxiety?
 ==================================================

 Anxiety has become a common experience for many individuals in today's fast-paced and demanding world.
 The constant pressure, uncertainties, and overwhelming responsibilities often contribute to a sense of unease and tension.
 While there are various approaches to managing anxiety, one powerful tool that can be incredibly beneficial is mindful journaling.